Champion Power Equipment vs Generac

 Frequently Asked Questions

-According to the reliability data, yes.
-Generac holds a Tier A reliability rating at 85 out of 100, while Champion is rated Tier B at 72 out of 100.
+Generac holds a Tier A reliability rating with a score of 85 out of 100, while Champion Power Equipment is rated Tier B at 72 out of 100.
+This makes Generac the stronger choice for buyers who prioritize long-term dependability.

 Which brand offers better value for the money?